Merck/Halyard/docs/tools.md

-           Halyard PreSplit consumes the same RDF data sources as Halyard Bulk Load. bulkload   Halyard Bulk Load is a MapReduce application designed to efficiently load RDF data from Hadoop Filesystem (HDFS) into HBase in the form of a Halyard dataset. hiveload   Halyard Hive Load is a MapReduce application designed to efficiently load RDF data from an Apache Hive table into HBase in a form of a Halyard dataset.
-Its functionality is similar to the Halyard Bulk Load, however, instead of parsing files from HDFS it parses the content of all cells from a specified Hive table and column. stats      Halyard Stats is a MapReduce application that calculates dataset statistics and stores them in the named graph within the dataset or exports them into a file.
+           Halyard PreSplit consumes the same RDF data sources as Halyard Bulk Load. bulkload   Halyard Bulk Load is a MapReduce application designed to efficiently load RDF data from Hadoop Filesystem (HDFS) into HBase in the form of a Halyard dataset. stats      Halyard Stats is a MapReduce application that calculates dataset statistics and stores them in the named graph within the dataset or exports them into a file.
 The generated statistics are described by the VoID vocabulary, its extensions, and the SPARQL 1.1